 Billing and Limits

 Every JetBrains Space subscription plan includes a certain amount of CI credits.
+The allocated amount is not dependent on the number of members in the organization.
 The credits are spent when you run your Automation scripts.
 Each month your amount of CI credits is restored.
 The amount of CI credits left in the current month is shown on the Administration → Usage → CI credits bar.

 How CI credits usage is calculated